Lubiąż Abbey: Prince's Hall

 With a length of 28.5 meters, a width of 14.8 meters, and a height of 13.9 meters, the Prince's Hall is the largest and most important room of the Abbey.
+It is situated in the easternmost portion of the Prelature's east wing.
 Historian Georg Dehio described it as "the most magnificent ballroom of Silesia".
 It was restored from 1990–1995.
-The Prince's Hall forms the eastern end of the prelature, the long corridor of which leads to the exuberant baroque portal that occupies the entire front wall.
-The entrance to the Prince's Hall is framed by two larger-than-life atlases, an Indian and a Moor.
+The Prince's Hall forms the eastern end of the prelature.

+A long, one-story corridor leads to an exuberant baroque portal which occupies the entire wall, and dramatically opens into the two-story tall hall.
+The portal is framed by two larger-than-life atlases, an Indian and a Moor.
 The upper end of the polychrome portal frame, made of white stucco, shows the abbey coat of arms with two supporters.

 The hall occupies two floors, and there is a gallery on the west side of the hall.
 Between the two rows of windows are ten scenes, by Christian Philipp Bentum, from the life of Empress Elisabeth Christine of Brunswick-Wolfenbüttel.
 Busts of Habsburg rulers are placed above them.
 The ballroom was built in the last construction phase of the monastery from 1734 to 1738 and represents one of the most magnificent of the European baroque.
 The walls and portals are altogether richly decorated with paint and stucco.

-The dominant work of art in the hall is the ceiling painting, which extends over 360 square meters.
-These are ten paintings that are attached to the wooden ceiling construction and together make up "one of the greatest oil paintings on the ceiling in art history".
-Its creator Christian Philipp Bentum has immortalized himself in the south corner with a self-portrait and a signature including the year 1732.
+The dominant work of art in the hall is the ceiling fresco, which extends over 360 square meters.
+These are ten paintings that are attached to the wooden ceiling construction and together make up one of the largest and most outstanding frescos in Poland.
+Its creator, Christian Philipp Bentum, immortalized himself in the south corner with a self-portrait and a signature including the year 1732.
 In the ceiling painting, the iconography of the Princely Hall reaches its climax with glorifications of the Silesian Piasts, who founded the monastery, the Habsburg Monarchy, to which Lubiąż owed its heyday, and the Catholic Church.
 On the edge of the western part of the ceiling painting is the defeat of the Battle of Liegnitz (1241) depicted with the Silesian Duke Henry II.
 Henry's ancestor Boleslaw I is depicted founding the monastery.
 Putti with the monastery coat of arms climb up to his right.
-On the opposite side there is Maria Theresa in front of battle scenes, which depict the “victory of the Catholic faith over demons, vices and heresies”.
+On the opposite side there is Maria Theresa in front of battle scenes, which depict the victory of the Catholic faith over demons, vices and heresies.
 The long sides show in the north of the scene of the marriage of Maria Theresa to Francis I, and the personifications of power and moderation, flanked by the victory of Chronos over Vanitas.